lextm/blog/_posts/2006/2006-6-12-news-a-simple-updater-is-ready.md

 ---
+description: This post is about the new feature that can update CBC automatically.
+excerpt_separator: <!--more-->
 layout: post
-title: "News: A Simple Updater is ready"
-description: This post is about the new feature that can update CBC automatically.
-tags: Code-Beautifier-Collection Delphi
 permalink: /news-a-simple-updater-is-ready-567efd6d9ef0
-excerpt_separator: <!--more-->
+tags: delphi code-beautifier-collection
+title: 'News: A Simple Updater is ready'
 ---
 (CSDN June 12, 2006)